Popular grocery store chain opens new store in New Jersey - NewsBreak

 Bed Bath & Beyond announces 7 additional stores to close in New Jersey

-More Bed Bath & Beyond stores will be closing in New Jersey, the company announced.
 Stores in Elizabeth, Paramus, Watchung, Marlton, Manahawkin, North Brunswick and Ramsey will be closing.
-This is in addition to stores in Bridgewater, Mays Landing, Mt.
-Laurel, Kinnelon, Matawan and Flemington.
-Thirteen stores in total will close in New Jersey..

 This Bargain Grocery Store Just Opened a Third New Jersey Location